siteleaf/siteleaf.com/index.markdown

     body: Easily move your content into or out of Siteleaf.
 [Import](http://import.jekyllrb.com/) from legacy CMSs like WordPress, Drupal, Tumblr, Ghost.
   - title: An API for your data
     body: Access your data and integrate into other websites, apps, or anything else.
 Automate your workflow with Zapier.
-- title: Launch better sites
+- title: A better web
   handle: launch
-  background: dark-gray
+  background: green
   width: narrow
   image: "/uploads/home__free.png"
   body: We believe that content management shouldn't be hard.
 That you should be able to host your website anywhere you want.
 That websites should be able to outlive their CMS.
 That our tools should be simplified, not dumbed down.